Lioubartsev/JuRP_HK/README.md

 # Ball Trajectory Documentation
 ## Samples
-The ball trajectory estimater has recorded samples.
+The ball trajectory estimater has n recorded samples with properties as:

 1. A throw mainly in YZ-plane
 2. A throw mainly in XZ-plane